Class Guide

 Do make good use of all the resources the class offers.
 We’re here to help you!

-• For administrative questions (eg, regarding due dates or interpreting assignment instructions); for technical questions about programming or the various platforms; for questions about ideas taught in lecture; for larger questions about design whether or not directly related to lecture content; for questions and feedback about the pedagogy of the class: post publicly in the appropriate category in the class forum.
+- For administrative questions (eg, regarding due dates or interpreting assignment instructions); for technical questions about programming or the various platforms; for questions about ideas taught in lecture; for larger questions about design whether or not directly related to lecture content; for questions and feedback about the pedagogy of the class; for clarifications about assignments and exercises; for detailed design and implementation questions about project work: post publicly in the appropriate category in the class forum.

-• For a personal problem or for friendly life advice: email a lecturer.
-We’d be delighted to chat with you.
+- For a personal problem or for friendly life advice: email a lecturer.
+We’d be delighted to find a time to chat with you.

 Students are sometimes wary of posting basic questions in the class forum, but bear in mind: